hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Deployment.md

 **Coredms**:

+*This component is not necessary for simulating the real time analytics.*
-The data storage of both ingestion mechanisms is the same coredms.
+The operational data storage of real-time data ingestion is Cassandra.
 Go to *code/coredms* and run docker compose up.
 This deploys the cassandra cluster with 3 nodes in containers locally.
 The folder contains instructions on how to create a keyspace and a table.

-**Batch analytics**:

-HDFS is the staging input directory technology.
+Hadoop Distributed File System (HDFS) is analytical data storage of this platform.
 After installing it, set the following configurations:

-1. Modify *etc/hadoop/core-site.xml* to match:
+Modify *etc/hadoop/core-site.xml* to match:

 ```xml
 <configuration>